AdobeDocs/analytics.en/help/admin/c-data-governance/data-connectors-gdpr.md

 ---
 description: This page lists all the Partner variables in the Data Connectors (previously known as Genesis) that could potentially contain data subjects' directly identifiable data or indirectly identifiable data.
-seo-description: This page lists all the Partner variables in the Data Connectors (previously known as Genesis) that could potentially contain data subjects' directly identifiable data or indirectly identifiable data.
-seo-title: Data Privacy and Data Connectors (Genesis)
 title: Data Privacy and Data Connectors (Genesis)
 uuid: d3a32c09-d3c5-452c-8302-8da28e62ead3
 ---